-When the extraction was performed starting from GCB, caffeine was immediately extracted during the first extraction cycles (caffeine has a higher solubility in pure sc-CO2 than chlorogenic acids), which were those characterized by a lower wetting of the matrix by the co-solvent.
-Over time (and over cycles) increasing the wetting of the matrix corresponded to an easier extractability of polar compounds, and in fact, chlorogenic acids were extracted to a higher extent than caffeine, flushed out from the vessel together with the co-solvent.
-At the end of this process, almost complete co-solvent removal corresponded to a decrease in the wetting of the matrix, thus making caffeine more easily extractable in the subsequent cycles.
-This behavior can explain the alteration in the presence of more caffeine (or more chlorogenic acids) in the extracts, hence related to a higher/lower presence of the co-solvent in the vessel.
+When the extraction was performed starting from GCB, caffeine was immediately extracted during the first extraction cycles (caffeine has a higher solubility in pure sc-CO2 than chlorogenic acids), that were those ones characterized by a lower wetting of the matrix by the cosolvent.
+Over time (and over cycles) increasing the wetting of the matrix corresponded to an easier extractability of polar compounds, and in fact chlorogenic acids were extracted to a higher extent than caffeine, flushed out from the vessel together with the co-solvent.
+At the end of this process, the almost complete co-solvent removal corresponded to a decrease in the wetting of the matrix, thus making caffeine more easily extractable in the following cycles.
+This behavior can explain the alternation in the presence of more caffeine (or more chlorogenic acids) in the extracts, hence related to a higher and lower presence of co-solvent in the vessel.
 In the case of CS, due to the lower percentages of caffeine and chlorogenic acids present in the biomasses, this phenomenon might have been hidden.

-CS extracts behave in a completely different way.
-The first extract containing 5-CQA (6^{th} cycle) is also the highest one in terms of 5-CQA content (33.9%), exceeding more than 15 times the content of the solvent-based extract (2.1%).
-About 50% by weight of the total 5-CQA present in the dry biomass was extracted during the 6^{th} cycle, likely facilitated by the micronized particles that favor the contact between the fluid and the biomass, and hence the mass transfers.
-These results point out the possibility to interrupt the extraction at this cycle, to collect an extract that is selectively enriched in 5-CQA.
-On the other hand, caffeine follows a decreasing trend, being mostly extracted at the beginning of cycles, then decreasing over time and over extraction cycles.
+CS extracts behave in a completely diff erent way.
+The first extract containing 5-CQA (6th cycle) is also the highest one in terms of 5-CQA content (33.9%), exceeding more than 15 times the content of the solvent-based extract (2.1%).
+About 50% by weight of the total 5- increase in the solubility of polar compounds in the mixture ethanol/sc- CO_2 , compared to the solubility in pure sc- CO_2 ^{41,47}.